The PERFECT 1, 2 or 3 Week Australia Itinerary [2024]

 To see all those incredible places, you’d need at least one month, and even then you’d be rushing to get everywhere.

-What you can do, is pick the areas that appeal to you the most and plan your trip accordingly.
+So pick the areas that appeal to you the most and plan your trip accordingly.

 READ MORE: Check out our comprehensive guide with everything you need to know about travelling in Australia!